 Try an all-in-one

 Not only are one-pot meals like beef stew or your favorite chili easy to make, but you’ll also use fewer pots and pans, which means less clean-up, according to Silvia Baldini, a chef in Connecticut.
 “These usually freeze and reheat very well too,” she adds.
-Plus, learn the time-saving cooking hack that lets you drain pasta without taking it out of the pot.

 Whether it’s a pressure cooker, insta-pot, crockpot, or slow cooker, find one that you like and watch as cooking meals comes down to plugging in a gizmo in the morning and coming home to an aromatic cooked entree at night.
 “Any device that allows for cooking ahead, hands-off cooking, or shortened cooking times is always helpful,” says Martha & Marley Spoon’s Aaronson.
 Galoozis says she’s a big fan of her crockpot.
 “I can throw frozen chicken breasts and one full jar of salsa in the morning before I leave, and by the time I come home it can be used for chicken tacos, on a chicken salad, or something else that takes fewer than 10 minutes to pull together,” she says.
 Here are more tips to get dinner on the table faster.